-- Hardstand verges & tree grates provided in indented parking areas. - · Optional indented parking abutting open space to the satisfaction of the responsible authority. - Subject to services being delivered in an alternative location (ie outside of this road reserve)
+- Hardstand verges & tree grates provided in indented parking areas - parking areas.

+Optional indented parking abutting open space to the satisfaction of the responsible authority. - Subject to services being delivered in an alternative location (if the responsible authority.
+Subject to services being delivered in an alternative location (ie cutside of this road reserve)